gcallah/BookReviews/gray.md

-## The Meaning(lessness) of Life
+## Conclusion: The Meaning(lessness) of Life

+This book is a fascinating exploration of Gray's thoughts on a post-liberal world.
 Given the style of the work, it is often hard to say when Gray is presenting "something interesting to think about" and when he is presenting "here's what I think."
+So often it is not clear whether to critique some notion as Gray's own or not.

-Gray's works, in spite of his own views, show the importance of faith.
-He is an intelligent and perceptive observer of "the world of the flesh," and is honest enough that he cannot hide from its ultimate meaninglessness (without illumination by the world of the spirit).
-The result, as Gray so ably shows, is bleak.
+Nevertheless, there is a clear thread running throughout the work, one asserting that human life is a random emergence from the inherently meaningless movements of matter in a universe lacking any purpose.
+As such, Gray, in spite of his own views, shows the importance of faith.
+He is an intelligent and perceptive observer and critic of "the world of the flesh," and is honest enough that he cannot hide from its ultimate meaninglessness (without illumination by the world of the spirit).
+The result, as Gray so ably demonstrates, is bleak, but the bleakness only arises from his rejection of the world of the spirit.